International Chiropractic Initiative: UK Researchers Conduct Older People Cohort Study

 - Examining the barriers and facilitators to chiropractic care

-The UK is part of a consortium which consists of partners in the Netherlands (Vrije Universiteit Amsterdam), Sweden (Karolinska Institute) and Australia (University of Sydney), and includes high profile chiropractic researchers, such as Dr Iben Axen (alumni), Professor Jan Hartvigsen, and Dr Katie de Luca, as well as internationally respected colleagues, such as Professor Bart Koes and Professor Maurits van Tulder.
+The UK is part of a consortium which consists of partners in the Netherlands (Vrije Universiteit Amsterdam), Sweden (Karolinska Institute) and Australia (University of Sydney), and includes high profile chiropractic researchers, such as Associate Professor Sidney Rubinstein, Dr Iben Axen (alumni), Professor Jan Hartvigsen, and Dr Katie de Luca, as well as internationally respected colleagues, such as Professor Bart Koes and Professor Maurits van Tulder.

 Professor Dave Newell, Director of Research at AECC University College commented: “This is a centrally important project, and our AECC University College expertise in Patient Reported Outcome Measures (PROMs), and our strong collaborative and international links with musculoskeletal researchers, has been a key aspect of our involvement in this study.